SamGowland/Gowla-Macro-Boards/README.md

 ## Additional Use cases

-Find additonal and alternative use cases for the PCB within [images directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Uses)
+Find additonal and alternative use cases for the PCB within [Uses directory](https://github.com/SamGowland/Gowla-Macro-Board/tree/master/Uses).

 ---